Peabody Hall (Miami University): Peabody today

 Today, Peabody Hall is only one of the three buildings once used to house students of Western still housing classrooms and offices.
 Along with administrative offices in the building lies a theatre where children and adult plays were once presented.
 Student rooms and utilities are all modern and the parlors and guest rooms are furnished with 19th-century antiques.
 In 1996 an article was released in The Cincinnati Enquirer discussing that the renovation of the 125 –year-old hall was nearly complete.
 The renovation was a $7 million project.
 The article goes on to describe how although the building looks as if something from a Dickens novel on the outside, the inside now models everything of the 21st century with its new rooms carved out, a computer room and video production studio added, and most room being hard-wired to a computer network.
 But to still keep some of the building's character from the 1800s when it was only a part of Western College, designers pick particular paint colors and wallpapers to achieve the historical accuracy.
 In this year the “new Peabody” also developed a renovated Leonard Theatre, the Windate Writing Center and the Western College Alumni Association Memorial Archives.
 To this day, witnesses of Peabody Hall claim the building is haunted.
 Workers on site during the renovation claim that they saw the “ghost” of Helen Peabody.
-Today, Peabody Hall still makes list of the top most haunted buildings on Miami University's campus.
+Today, Peabody Hall still makes in the list of the most haunted buildings on Miami University's campus.